hughluo/py_metaprogramming/README.md

 ) presented at PyCon'13, March 14, 2013.
 Santa Clara, California.

 ## Considerations
-(Class) Decorator vs Metaclass:
+### (Class) Decorator vs Metaclass:
-How much functionality will the Metaclass have?
+* How many functionalities will the Metaclass have?
-Relocate special needs from metaclass to decorator
+* Propagation due to inheritance
+* decorator to fulfill specialized needs

 ## Use Case